Aktuelle Sprache: en

 -

-Certificate of good conduct for submission to an authority
+Certificate of good conduct for presentation to an authority

-To check personal reliability, information from the Federal Central Criminal Register (certificate of good conduct) is required for submission to an authority (document type O).
+To verify personal reliability, information from the Federal Central Register (certificate of good conduct) is required for submission to an authority (document type O).

 The information must not be older than three months. -

-from the police or judicial authorities of the home country or study country (not older than 3 months on presentation) -
+of the police or judicial authorities of the home country, if applicable, of the study country (if presented, not older than 3 months) -

 Certificate of good standing from the country of origin

-the competent authority of the country in which the profession was practised (not older than 3 months on presentation) -
+of the competent authority of the country in which the profession was practised (if presented, not older than 3 months) -

-Medical certificate from a doctor authorised to practice in Germany
+Medical certificate from a doctor licensed in Germany

-(on presentation not older than 3 months) -
+(not older than 3 months if presented) -

-Documents on the training programme and training qualification with German translation
+Documents on the training course and training qualification with German translation

-(see checklist for the granting of a licence to use the professional title for medical professions for training in an EU Member State) -
+(see checklist for the granting of a licence to use the professional title for medical professions when training in an EU member state) -

 Certificate B 2 on knowledge of the German language